S2 (Rhine-Main S-Bahn): Main-Lahn railway

 The service uses the tracks of the Main-Lahn Railway between Niedernhausen and Frankfurt Central Station.
 This route is also used by regional trains in the section Niedernhausen–Frankfurt-Höchst.
 Between Frankfurt-Höchst and Central Station this service shares the Main-Lahn line with freight and shunting operations.
 National and regional services use the parallel running Taunus railway in this section.
 The Main-Lahn railway was completed on 15 October 1877 and has been used by S-Bahn services since 1978.

 City tunnel

 The city tunnel is an underground, pure S-Bahn route used by almost all services (except for the S7 service which terminates at the central station).
 The tunnel was opened in four stages in 1978, 1983, 1990 and 1992.
-In a short section between Mühlberg and Offenbach-Kaiserlei the South Main railway is used.
+In a short section between Mühlberg and Offenbach-Kaiserlei the Frankfurt Schlachthof–Hanau railway is used.
 The section from Mühlberg to Offenbach Ost through the Offenbach City Tunnel was opened in 1995.